acgodson/caramel/README.md

 # Welcome to Caramel.
 ## Traceable and Verifiable distribution of NFTs

-> Mint and send private  NFTs such as medical imaging on Flow Blockchain for licensed data consumers or recipient.
+> Mint and send private  NFTs such as medical imaging on Flow Blockchain for licensed data consumers or recipients.

 👉 Jump to [Video Demo ]() ||